Underhanded C Contest

-The Underhanded C Contest is a programming contest to turn out code that is malicious, but passes a rigorous inspection, and looks like an honest mistake even if discovered.
+The Underhanded C Contest was a programming contest to turn out code that is malicious, but passes a rigorous inspection, and looks like an honest mistake even if discovered.
 The contest rules define a task, and a malicious component.
 Entries must perform the task in a malicious manner as defined by the contest, and hide the malice.
 Contestants are allowed to use C-like compiled languages to make their programs.